Online multiple testing with super-uniformity reward: SUR procedures for discrete tests

 In this section we analyse data from the International Mouse Phenotyping Consortium (IMPC), which coordinates studies on the genotype influence on mouse phenotype.
 More precisely, scientists test the hypotheses that the knock-out of certain genes will not change certain phenotypic traits (e.g., the coat or eye color).
-Since the dataset is constantly evolving as new genes are studied for new phenotypic traits of interest, online multiple testing is a natural approach for analysing such data, see also \cite{tian_onlinefwer_2020,xuramdas2021dynamic}.
-We use the dataset provided by \cite{karp2017prevalence} which includes, for each studied gene, the count of normal and abnormal phenotype for female and male mice (separately), thus providing two by two contingency tables, which can be analysed by using Fisher Exact Tests (FETs).
+Since the data set is constantly evolving as new genes are studied for new phenotypic traits of interest, online multiple testing is a natural approach for analysing such data, see also \cite{tian_onlinefwer_2020,xuramdas2021dynamic}.
+We use the data set provided by \cite{karp2017prevalence} which includes, for each studied gene, the count of normal and abnormal phenotype for female and male mice (separately), thus providing two by two contingency tables, which can be analysed using Fisher exact tests.
 In this section, we investigate the genotype effect on the phenotype separately for male and female.
-The dataset originally contains nearly $270\,000$ genes studies, but we focus on the first $30\,000$ genes for simplicity.
+The data set originally contains nearly $270\,000$ genes studies, but we focus on the first $30\,000$ genes for simplicity.
 We set the global level $\alpha$ to $0.2$ and $0.05$, respectively for FWER and mFDR procedures.
-For the procedure parameters, we follow the choice made in the simulation part (Section~\ref{sec:numerical_results}): we set $\lambda$ to $0.5$ and $W_0$ to $\alpha (1 - \lambda)$ for mFDR procedures.
-We use the spending sequence $\gamma_t \propto t^{-1.6}$ (with a normalizing constant chosen such that $\sum_{t=1}^{+\infty} \gamma_t = 1$).
-For the SURE spending sequence $(\gamma'_t)_{t\geq 1}$ we use a rectangular kernel with bandwidth $h$, as defined by \eqref{eqn:kernel} (with $h=100$ for FWER and $h=10$ for mFDR).
+For the procedure parameters, we follow the choice made in Section~\ref{sec:discreteproc}.
 Table~\ref{tabmice} presents the number of discoveries for the FWER controlling procedures OB, AOB, $\rho$OB, $\rho$AOB (left) and for the mFDR controlling procedures LORD, ALORD, $\rho$LORD, $\rho$ALORD (right).
 The results show that ignoring the discreteness of the tests causes the scientist to miss (potentially many) discoveries.
-Hence, using the SURE methods helps to reduce this risk.
+Hence, using the SUR methods helps to reduce this risk.